Battle of Kyiv (2022): Russian offensive stalls

 A shopping centre in Podilskyi was destroyed by a Russian missile on 20 March, killing at least eight people.
-The missile and subsequent explosion also damaged nearby buildings and destroyed cars.
-Russian officials claimed that Ukrainian forces were using areas near the shopping centre to store munitions and provided drone footage of what the Ministry described as a Ukrainian Multiple Launch Rocket System (MLRS) firing and moving back to the shopping centre, before being destroyed by a Russian missile.
+The explosion damaged nearby buildings and destroyed cars.
+Russian officials claimed that Ukrainian forces were using areas near the shopping centre to store munitions, and provided drone footage of what the Ministry described as a Ukrainian Multiple rocket launcher firing and moving back to the shopping centre, before being destroyed by a Russian missile.
 In Sviatoshynskyi, fragments of a missile fell on a residential area.
-According to local officials, six houses and four schools were damaged; about 200 people were evacuated.

-A curfew was announced from 21:00 local time on 21 March until 07:00 local time on 23 March.
+According to local officials, six houses and four schools were damaged; about 200 people had to be evacuated.
+A curfew was announced from 21:00 on 21 March until 07:00.

 Ukrainian counteroffensive and Russian withdrawal

-On 22 March, Ukrainian forces launched a counter-offensive to drive the Russians away from the city.
-Ukrainian forces evacuated thousands of people from nearby suburbs and settlements, including 20,000 people in Boryspil alone.
+On 22 March, Ukrainian forces launched a counter-offensive to drive the Russians from the city.
+Ukrainian forces evacuated thousands of people from nearby suburbs and settlements, including 20,000 people in Boryspil.

 Russian forces unleashed a new wave of bombardment on 24 March.
-Shelling hit a parking lot in the northern area of the city, killing Russian journalist Oksana Baulina and wounding two people.
+Shelling hit a parking lot in the north of the city, killing the Russian journalist Oksana Baulina and wounding two people.
 That day, a delegation of Baltic parliament speakers visited Kyiv.

 A British intelligence report on 25 March said that Ukraine had retaken towns as far as 35 km from the city as Russian forces began to run out of supplies.
 The Russian military claimed it had successfully destroyed the largest major oil terminal in the country, which was close to Kyiv.
 Following the successful Ukrainian counterattacks in late March, Russia announced it was withdrawing its forces from the Kyiv area on 29 March.
-Taking Kyiv was deemed to be a key objective and their failure to take it was viewed as setback for the campaign in general.

-On 1 April, EU parliament president Roberta Metsola visited Kyiv, becoming the first EU top official to travel to Ukraine since Russia's invasion.
+Taking Kyiv was deemed to be a key objective and their failure to take it was viewed as setback for the campaign.
+On 1 April, EU parliament president Roberta Metsola visited Kyiv, becoming the first EU top official to travel to Ukraine since the start of the invasion.
 On 2 April, Ukrainian authorities announced that the entire Kyiv region had been recaptured.
 That day, Klitschko relaxed the prohibition of alcohol sales in shops.